bcatoto/bsf/README.md

 ### For collaborators
+We encourage anyone to contribute to the Shearlock project!
+We request that you follow the existing styles if you are contributing new code.

 If packages have been changed upstream, you can update your local environment with `pipenv sync` and `pipenv clean`.

 If you experience issues with finding the location of your virtual environment, you can use `pipenv --py` to access its path and use it directly in code editors like VSCode and Atom.